oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/launch-analysis-tool/launch-analysis-tool.md

 ## Acknowledgements

-- Created By/Date - William (Bud) Endress, Product Manager, Autonomous Database, February 2023
+- Created By/Date - William (Bud) Endress, Product Manager, Autonomous AI Database, February 2023
 - Last Updated By - Mike Matthews, November 2025

 Data about movies in this workshop were sourced from **Wikipedia**.